Remove Mold from Walls

 The best thing for removing mildew and mold from walls is a bleach/water solution.
 Mix 1 part bleach to 3 parts water and apply it with a sponge or rag.
 There are also a number of commercial solutions available at your local True Value hardware store.

 - Wear waterproof rubber gloves when cleaning with bleach or other cleaners to protect your hands.

 - In kitchens and bathrooms, tile grout can sometimes develop patches of mildew.
 You can scrub this away with an old toothbrush.
 Wash down the walls after you've scrubbed.

 Step 4.
 Use a Stain-Blocking Paint

 When you've finished cleaning away the splotches of mold, there still may be stains left on wall surfaces.
-Prime the wall with a True Value EasyCare® stain-blocking primer then paint using True Value EasyCare® paint as a topcoat.
+Prime the wall with True Value EasyCare® Ultra Premium Primer/Sealer then paint using True Value EasyCare® PLATINUM stain-blocking paint and primer in-one as a topcoat.

 Congratulations, you're done!
 Stay vigilant and look for potential signs of mold by keeping in mind where and how it can grow.
 For this and all your home improvement projects, visit your local True Value hardware store for the tools, products and expert advice you need to start right.